-Public restrooms are available at the Visitor Information Center at 302 E. Austin Street, at the Marktplatz (town square) on the 100 block of Main Street and Adams Street, and at the Visitor Center inside the Pioneer Museum at 325 West Main Street.
+Public restrooms are available at the Visitor Information Center at 302 E. Austin Street, at the Marktplatz (town square) on the 100 block of Main Street and Adams Street, and at the Pioneer Museum at 325 West Main Street.

 Where is Enchanted Rock State Natural Area?